Guará, Federal District: Geography

 Guará is located in the Brazilian Highlands, in the Central-West Region.

 Climate

 Guará has a Tropical Savanna climate (Köppen: Aw).
 The climate has two distinct seasons, the rainy season, from October to April, and the dry season, from May to September.
 During the dry season, the city can have very low relative humidity levels, often below 30%.
 The average temperature is 21.4 °C.

 Government

 Due to the Federal District's unique status, the government of Guará is a Regional Administration, due to the district's subdivisions being Administrative regions instead of municipalities.
 In a different fashion to municipalities, the Administrative Regions are administered by Regional Administrations, which are led by an administrator.
 Each administration is responsible for providing services to their respective regions, such as power, water, sanitation, and road infrastructure.
 The current administrator for Guará is Artur Nogueira.

 Transportation

-Guará is home to the Federal District Metro's Guará station, as well as the Feira, Shopping, and Arniqueiras stations.
+Guará is home to the Federal District Metro's Guará station, as well as the Feira and Shopping.